Senior School learn what it means to ‘Be Lasallian’

 Remembrance

-Today, our Junior and Senior School communities, led by DLS Chaplaincy, joined together in support of the Royal British Legion’s Poppy Appeal, helping raise funds for veterans, serving personnel, and their families who rely on the Legion’s essential care and support.
+Our Junior and Senior School communities, led by DLS Chaplaincy, joined together in support of the Royal British Legion’s Poppy Appeal, helping raise funds for veterans, serving personnel, and their families who rely on the Legion’s essential care and support.

 As a Lasallian school, we continue to live out our Core Principles—Respect for All Persons, Concern for the Poor and Socially Marginalised, and Inclusive Community.
 Through their generosity and kindness, our students reflected these values with pride, showing gratitude for those who have served and compassion for those who continue to need our help.